Patients usually present with nonspecific symptoms of weakness, lethargy, depression, and mild weight gain.

 Physical exam may show dry skin, thick tongue, eyelid edema, and bradycardia.

-Elevated TSH and low free T4.
+Elevated thyroid-stimulating hormone and low free thyroxine.

 Over-treatment is uncommon but can lead to iatrogenic hyperthyroidism.